-Typically, light exercise can be started as early as 3 weeks after the Rhinoplasty depending on the degree of swelling.
+Typically, light exercise can be started as early as 3 weeks after your rhinoplasty depending on the degree of swelling.
 This would include low-impact activities such as an exercise bike or a brisk walk.
 More strenuous activity should be avoided for at least 6 weeks.

 What is a Revision Rhinoplasty?

-Revision or Secondary Rhinoplasty corrects deformities caused by a previous operation on the nose.
+A Revision or Secondary Rhinoplasty will correct deformities caused by a previous operation on the nose.
 It is sometimes a more difficult procedure to perform because there is less cartilage to work with and there will be scarring beneath the skin from other procedures.
-However, skilled plastic surgeons can improve both the appearance and function of the nose in this situation, and Dr. Wiener has extensive experience in Revisional Rhinoplasty surgery and routinely corrects problems from procedures done elsewhere.
+However, skilled plastic surgeons can improve both the appearance and function of the nose in this situation, and Dr. Wiener has extensive experience in revisional rhinoplasty surgery and routinely corrects problems from procedures done elsewhere.